robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 `documentation formatting`_ rules.
 This simple format allows often used styles like `*bold*` and `_italic_`, tables, lists, links, etc.
 It is possible to use also HTML, plain text and reStructuredText_ formats.
-See `Specifying documentation format`_ section for information how to set the format in the library source code and Libdoc_ chapter for more information about the formats in general.
+See the `Documentation format`_ section for information how to set the format in the library source code and Libdoc_ chapter for more information about the formats in general.